 This is a repair of Bose L1 tower PA system.
-These skinny tower speakers are somewhat of a marvel because they are designed to stand behind the musician (aimed RIGHT AT the microphone) and don’t generate feedback.
+These skinny tower speakers are somewhat of a marvel because they are designed to stand behind the musician (aimed RIGHT AT the microphone) and don’t generate feedback (in most situations).
 Ah, the miracles of DSP.

 It turns out these PA’s have a frequent failure in their power supply.
 Read on for details.